 Recommended 2 sets per 24-hour period.
-Each set contains one aerobic (Redox1) and one anaerobic (Redox2) bottles.
-Ideally add 10 mL of blood to each bottle.
+Each set contains one aerobic and one anaerobic bottle.
+Ideally, add 10 mL of blood to each bottle.
 Note the original volume of media in the bottle before inoculating and add to a 10 mL mark above.
 Do not overfill bottles.
 The minimum volume of blood for an adult is 5 mL in each bottle.
-For infants the minimum volume is 0.5 mL in one aerobic bottle.
+For infants, the minimum volume is 0.5 mL in one aerobic bottle.
 Indicate the draw site for each set on the requisition.
 For UW Medicine only: If unable to draw directly into a blood culture bottle, draw into a SPS tube (not ACD) and the specimen will be transferred to bottles in the UW Microbiology laboratory.

-For blood cultures for Acid Fast Bacillus (AFB) or for organisms that grow best on plated media (Histoplasma sp. or Bartonella sp.) the blood must be drawn into a 10 mL Wampole Isolator tube.
+For organisms that grow best on plated media (Histoplasma sp. or Bartonella sp.), the blood must be drawn into a 10 mL Wampole Isolator tube.
 The Isolator tube must be filled to the line on the side.
 If the tube is not filled completely it must, at a minimum, be half full otherwise the blood to anticoagulant ratio is not correct and the specimen will be rejected.
-In cases of short draws or pediatric patients it is recommended to use a pediatric 1.5 mL Isolator tube.
+In cases of short draws or pediatric patients, it is recommended to use a pediatric 1.5 mL Isolator tube.